Ahmed-Driouech/SSE-project1/g7_pdfreaders.md

 ### Test Document

-The same **50-page PDF document**, containing a textbook chapter, was used for all tests.
+The same **13-page PDF document**, containing a research paper, was used for all tests.

 ## 2.2 Controlled Testing Environment
 To isolate the PDF reader as the primary variable affecting energy consumption, a controlled environment was established with the following measures: